MeghaYewalekar/Amazon-Website-Clone/README.md

-This is my first small project of amazon website clone.
-I have used simply HTML, CSS.
+This is my first small project of amazon website clone by using simply HTML, CSS.